cassgvp/WIN-Open-Neuroimaging-Community/docs/community/CODE_OF_CONDUCT.md

 nav_order: 2
 ---

+# Code of Conduct
+{: .fs-9 }

+How Open WIN Community members are expected to work, communicate and interact with each other, so we can all perform at our best.
+{: .fs-6 .fw-300 }

+---

 ***The following Code Of Conduct was developed for use by [The Turing Way community](https://github.com/alan-turing-institute/the-turing-way/blob/master/CODE_OF_CONDUCT.md).
 It will be amended to suit this project, with appropriate acknowledgement and accreditation as per the licence agreement.
 This is a draft for the WIN Open Neuroimaging Community.
 All references to the individual named in reporting procedures have been removed.***

 # Code of Conduct